This page is for Stockler's building a ticketing database, it explains the mandatory fields and gives good practices on other fields.

 Type: Select

-Display: Should always be the second (2) field under the title and always shown.
+Display: Should always be the third (3) field in the heading section

 When creating a ticket: The Status must be set to 0 - Pending Workforce, or On Hold.
 By default it should be 0 - Pending Workforce, tickets that require validation may be created with status On Hold.